shogundevel/shark/README.md

 * The standard library (of both Shark and SharkG) is not fully implemented in JavaScript due to it having no standard I/O, thus this is the only platform that can't bootstrap the shark compilers out of the box.
 This does not means the shark compilers can't run in javascript, it is possible to use the compilers even in the browser by implementing a fake I/O stream using strings.
 * None of the system/path.api functions is implemented in lua due to it having (almost) no filesystem API.
 The only API calls that can be implemented without using third parties are rmdir and unlink.
 * The ctoi and itoc functions of the SharkG standard library are not implemented in python, where converting a character to its unicode code point is so painfully slow it renders any algorithm unusable.
-* Bitwise operators (~ | & ^ << >>) are not implemented in lua.
+* The bitwise operators (~ | & ^ << >>) of SharkG are not implemented in lua.
 Using them will not show a compilation error, but a runtime error when running the resulting lua code.
-* The array types in SharkG are provided for simple use cases.
-Nested arrays (matrixes) are not a standard feature of the language (very experimental/unstable) and should not be used in portable code.
-The SharkG standard library does not provides array slicing or copying functions.
-As a result, intensive array/matrix compute should not be implemented directly in SharkG.

 ## Next Steps